 10. RDLs

-Romanian deadlifts, or RDLs are a popular move for a variety of different goals.
-This movement strengthens the glutes, hamstrings, and low back.
+Romanian deadlifts, or RDLs, are a popular move for a variety of different goals.
+This movement strengthens the glutes, hamstrings, and lower back.

 How to Perform

-- In standing, place all of your weight on your right leg.
+- In a standing position, place all of your weight on your right leg.

 - Bend forward at the waist, attempting to touch the ground with your fingers.